planetsaint/PowerShell-Customization/README.md

 # PowerShell-Customization
 Windows PowerShell setup and customization for coding environment.

+1. What is needed for this setup:

+    - Windows terminal
+    - PowerShell 7

 1. **Install Scoop package manager**:
 ```